danielmuszkiet/background-generator/README.md

 # background-generator

-Basic Website to get the css code for a linar background.
+Basic Website to get the css code for a linear background.